-December is here and we're socialising more, spending more, doing more, eating more - but sleeping less.
-It's easy to get into the party mood and start burning the candle at both ends, working, partying, shopping and planning the perfect Christmas.
-Westfield Health's tips on how to get quality sleep over the festive period.
+December is here and we’re spending more, eating more, trying to get everything done – but sleeping less.
+It’s easy to start burning the candle at both ends, working, shopping, caring for the family and planning your Christmas visits.
+Here are some tips on how to get quality sleep over the festive period.

 Getting the kids to sleep on Christmas Eve